HEDIDIN/DocumentDB-REST/README.md

 ## Contributing to DocumentDB-REST ##

-I am willing to accept pull requests that implement any any unimplemented functionality listed as "Unimplemented" above.
+I am willing to accept pull requests that implements any unimplemented functionality listed as "Unimplemented" above.
 I would also like to hear any feedback for people using it.